 The District will agree to provide, or cause to be provided, to the Municipal Securities Rulemaking Board's Electronic Municipal Market Access (EMMA) system certain annual financial information and operating data, and notice of certain enumerated events.
 This covenant is made by the District in order to assist the Underwriter in complying with Securities and Exchange Commission Rule 15c2-12(b)(5).
-The owners of the undeveloped land, Forebay Farms and Merced QB Granville, each responsible for over ten percent (10%) of the special tax levy for fiscal year 2017-18, will agree to provide to the District and EMMA certain financial and project information related to the District, and notice of certain enumerated events.
-See "CONTINUING DISCLOSURE" herein and APPENDIX E hereto for a description of the specific nature of the periodic reports and notice of enumerated events to be filed by the District and Forebay Farms and Merced QB Granville.
+Lennar is responsible for over ten percent (10%) of the special tax levy for fiscal year 2019-20, and has agreed to provide to the District and EMMA certain financial and project information related to the District, and notice of certain enumerated events.
+See "CONTINUING DISCLOSURE" herein and APPENDIX E hereto for a description of the specific nature of the periodic reports and notice of enumerated events to be filed by the District and Lennar.